check before: 2026-01-30

 Increased Support Requests

-Users may experience issues logging in, resulting in a surge of support requests to IT.
+Users may experience issues logging in or accessing resources, resulting in a surge of support requests to IT.

 - roles: Help Desk Staff, End Users